QwikDev/qwik/packages/qwik/src/core/readme.md

 @see `implicit$FirstArg` for additional `____$(...)` rules.

-In this example `$(...)` is used to capture the callback function of `onmousemove` into lazy-loadable reference.
+In this example, `$(...)` is used to capture the callback function of `onmousemove` into a lazy-loadable reference.
 This allows the code to refer to the function without actually loading the function.
 In this example, the callback function does not get loaded until `mousemove` event fires.

 <docs code="./examples.tsx#qrl-usage-$"/>

-In this code the Qwik Optimizer detects `$(...)` and transforms the code into:
+In this code, the Qwik Optimizer detects `$(...)` and transforms the code into:

 <docs code="./examples.tsx#qrl-usage-$-optimized"/>